simonw/til/gis/pmtiles.md

 I downloaded the latest `pmtiles` binary for Apple Silicon (the `go-pmtiles-1.10.5_Darwin_arm64.zip` file) from the [releases page](https://github.com/protomaps/go-pmtiles/releases).

-Then I ran it like this:
+Then I ran it against the URL to the latest build listed [on this page](https://maps.protomaps.com/builds/) like so:

     pmtiles extract \
       https://build.protomaps.com/20231023.pmtiles \